President & CEO

 Michelle is eager to begin this new chapter as Mentor Foundation USA’s Program Director.
 Before joining Mentor Foundation Michelle managed programs at Everybody Wins!
 DC, Homeless Children’s Playtime Project and Higher Achievement.
 Her six years of program management experience and 10 years of experience with youth-serving nonprofits will be advantageous in this role.

-She believes deeply in creating spaces and opportunities for youth to thrive while closing the opportunity divide.
 Michelle brings a passion for mentoring, commitment to leading high-quality programs, and an eagerness to dive deeply into data to ensure successful outcomes for youth and partners.

 Michelle understands the power of service and mentoring.
 As such, she’s served for six years as a mentor with Higher Achievement and since 2009 has organized Washington’s Biggest Givers, a service group for area professionals.